faisaldarbar/faisaldarbar.github.io/_posts/2025-07-03-are-we-losing-our-voice-to-ai.md

 Humans, animals, trees—even stones, in spite of their hardness—are all beings.

-Then how can we be unfair to the tools that comfort us when we are lonely.
+So how can we be unfair to the tools that comfort us when we are lonely?

 If you watched the movie *A.I.
 Artificial Intelligence (2001)*, it suggests that even machines can have feelings.